 • Organisations are required to update data on multiple platforms

 • Fragmented, incomplete and outdated data frequently disappoints searchers

 Centralised maps and directories can never be updated often enough to keep them relevant.
 Until now….

-Rather than creating centralised data sets, The Murmurations Plugin makes it easy for Organisations to host data about themselves on their own web sites.
+Rather than creating centralised data sets, The Murmurations protocol makes it easy for Organisations to host data about themselves on their own web sites.

 The data is structured in a way that it can be automatically ‘crawled’ and aggregated, based on specific filterable criteria, so that directories and maps are automatically updated about an organisation from a single authoritative source.
 That source being the organisation itself!

 Your project or organisations' profile can be updated on your own website.
 If you use WordPress there's a simple plugin.

 A standard protocol enables multiple directories and maps to be created from the same underlying data architecture.

 The protocol makes use of existing solutions and schemas for machine-readable data, including RSS, RDF, JSON-LD, and schema.org